HassanSalama98/iscminerextensions/README.md

 ###### **Important Notes**
 *While using the application please note that:*

-- When files are uploaded, no loading indicators are present.
-Leave the browser open until the results appear on the screen.
-Response time is between: 60s-120s
+- When files are uploaded, it takes around 60s-120s until the results appear on the screen.
+Please leave the browser session open.
 - The above also applies to navigating between the ordering and non-concurrenct tabs for an upload.
 Response Time: 10s-30s

 ## Licenses